andrew/ultimate-awesome/README.md

 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
-- [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
+- [Awesome-GenAI-Watermarking](https://github.com/and-mill/Awesome-GenAI-Watermarking) - A curated list of watermarking schemes for generative AI models.
 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.